Obfuscation Fallacy

 It allows you to say "you're wrong" but leaves your victim thinking you said "you're right".

-Deliberately clouding the message to help press home a point or to avoid answering a difficult question means you are committing the Obfuscation Fallacy.
+Deliberately clouding the message to help press home a point or to avoid answering a difficult question means you are committing the obfuscation fallacy.
 But, falling for the argument due to a clouding of the facts means you're guilty of committing the fallacy too.

 Obfuscation is not, in itself, a logical fallacy.
 It can only be described as a fallacy if it forms part of an argument.
 Here's an example.
 Firstly, without the obfuscation: